 Before kicking off this unit, I like to collect as many types of functional text as I can.
 The good news?
 It’s super easy!
 Bring home an extra copy of a paper menu the next time you eat out.
 Go through your junk mail.
 Ask your students’ families to bring in some examples!

 I like to have a variety of formats and topics, with some that come right from our community.
 Kids get such a kick out of that!
-I also try to find examples that will work at different reading levels (less words on the page, more pictures, specialized vocabulary, etc.).
+I also try to find examples that will work at different reading levels (fewer words on the page, more pictures, specialized vocabulary, etc.).

 A super easy and engaging way to introduce this type of text is to just immerse your students in it!
 Give them 15-20 minutes to look through different samples.
 Then have them share their observations.
 If you like, you can have them record their thoughts on sticky notes or chart their thinking.
 Or you can provide graphic organizers!